Skip to main content

 When a framework runs an all-reduce, NCCL's tuner uses the half-duplex bandwidth, not the bidirectional aggregate, to model beta.
 On an H100 with 900 GB/s bidirectional NVLink, the per-direction bandwidth is 450 GB/s, and a typical achievable fraction is 80 to 90 percent of that, so NCCL plans against roughly 360 to 400 GB/s of effective per-direction bandwidth.
 On a B200 with 1.8 TB/s NVLink, the same fraction gives roughly 720 to 800 GB/s effective per-direction bandwidth.

 This is why a B200 ring all-reduce is roughly 2x faster than an H100 ring all-reduce on the bandwidth-bound regime.
-The lane count did not change.
-The per-lane SerDes did.
+The link count did not change.
+The per-lane SerDes baud rate did.
 The end-user effect, on a 256 MiB gradient bucket, is the difference between a 700 microsecond all-reduce and a 350 microsecond one.
 Multiplied by every step of every training run, that is the entire ROI of a generation hop.

 What this means in practice